gregdek/factoryman/NOTES.md

   - Process any attach or detach.
   - Attempt to move W and any attached C or M.
   - If collision would result, do not move.
-  - Process any attached M.
+  - Process any attached Ms and adjacent Cs.
 - Return game state.

 ### Game State